 The total gross income is used to calculate a number called debt-to-income ratio (DTI).
 There are two DTI numbers, housing ratio and total ratio.
 The housing ratio is the percentage of your income that will be used to pay your new mortgage payment plus taxes, homeowner’s insurance, and HOA fees.
 The total ratio is the amount of your gross income used to pay all of your debts including the new house payment.
 Generally speaking, VA requires a 60% or lower ratio, but any ratio above 50% requires strong factors to offset what is considered a high DTI.

-All borrowers (except on California VA IRRRL refinances) will need to provide the most recent 2 years W2s.
+All borrowers (except on Anaheim CA Mortgage Lender VA IRRRL refinances) will need to provide the most recent 2 years W2s.
 In addition, most borrowers will have to provide the most recent 2 years tax returns.